NSXBet/blazesub/PERFORMANCE.md

 3. **Handler optimization**: Keep message handlers fast and efficient
 4. **Subscription management**: Unsubscribe when no longer needed to free resources
 5. **Config tuning**: Adjust MaxConcurrentSubscriptions based on your specific workload
+6. **Type selection**: Choose appropriate message types based on your data complexity and performance needs

 ## Benchmarking Your Own Workload